Additional Departments/Affiliated Programs::

-Nancy Stern is Chair of the Department of Teaching, Learning, and Culture, and Associate Professor of Bilingual Education & TESOL at The City College School of Education.
+Nancy Stern is an Associate Professor of Bilingual Education & TESOL at The City College School of Education.
 Her research interests include the semantics and pragmatics of English grammar, educational linguistics, and bilingualism.
 Her experience prior to joining the CCNY SOE in Fall 2003 included teaching adult ESOL at the college level.

 - Ph.D., CUNY Graduate Center (Linguistics)

 - M.Phil, CUNY Graduate Center (Linguistics)